Optical and Raman spectroscopies of 171Yb3+:Y2SiO5 hyperfine structure for application toward microwave-to-optical transducer: INTRODUCTION

-Exploiting our cryostat designed for Raman heterodyne spectroscopy and for vibration isolations, we succeeded to detect spin resonance directly in the optical method.
-We optimized for Raman heterodyne signal intensity with orientation of crystal to maximize coupling strength between radio-wave and spin transition, and with efficient feed-line circuits of radio wave.
-An impedance matched coplanar waveguide on copper printed-circuit-board later was devised for this job, and made to be replaced easily with superconducting resonator\cite{RN36} for future works that we would challenge high efficiency of photon transduction.
-Results of instrumental optimization for sensitive detection will be discussed in \sref{sec:RHS}.
+Using {a} cryostat designed both for Raman heterodyne spectroscopy and vibration isolations, we succeeded {in directly detecting} spin resonance {using} the optical method.
+We optimized {the intensity of the} Raman heterodyne {signals} {using} a crystal orientation to maximize {the} coupling strength between {radio-waves} and spin {transitions} {based on} efficient feed-line circuits for {the} radio-waves. {We devised} an impedance-matched coplanar waveguide on {a} copper printed-circuit-board, {which could be easily} replaced with {a} superconducting resonator \cite{RN36} {in} future works {to} challenge {the} high-efficiency of photon transduction. {The} results of {the} instrumental optimization {of sensitivity are} discussed in \sref{sec:RHS}.